 With the Blue Jays in their salad days in the early ’90s, Borders played in front of sellout home crowds of 50,000 and national television audiences every night, never mind the millions who watched the World Series when the major leagues were booming.
-This Friday night the announced attendance is 2,357, just short of a sellout and really a pretty remarkable number in a town of 29,000.
+But now it’s the summer of 2018 and we’re a long way from Toronto.
+On this Friday night, the announced attendance is 2,357, just short of a sellout and really a pretty remarkable number in a town of 29,000.
 The New York-Penn League’s member franchises are abandoning towns for big cities, so with Williamsport standing as its second-smallest market, this is an unofficial Throwback Friday, in the sense that every game on any day of the week qualifies.
 What boggles the mind isn’t that Borders is out of place here so much as that he’s been here so long.

 The minor leagues are all about impermanence.
 Players come and go every season, especially so in short-season A-ball.
 The best talents advance, the rest are heartbreakingly abandoned with a this-is-the-toughest-part-of-the-job speech.
 Likewise, managers make stops in the New York-Penn League, but only that.
 They’re looking to land positions with affiliates closer to the majors and eventually score something with the big club, but here is Pat Borders in his fourth year in Williamsport and by all accounts around the ballpark, happy with his lot.